Raftys/TerminalTriviaToRiddle/README.md

 ### 2. Letter & Number Collection

-- All discovered letters and their numbers are tracked in a shared collection.
+- All discovered letters and their numbers are tracked in a shared collection (list of tuples).
 - Displayed alphabetically for clarity: